AlanPeng0897/AlanPeng0897.github.io/_pages/about.md

 I'm a PhD student at Hong Kong Baptist University, advised by [Prof. Bo Han](https://bhanml.github.io/).
 I am also very fortunate to work closely with [Prof. Mingyuan Zhou](https://mingyuanzhou.github.io/) and [Prof. Feng Liu](https://fengliu90.github.io/index.html).

-My current research focuses on AI safety, with a particular emphasis on developing principled and insightful machine learning algorithms to better understand and improve privacy and security in modern AI systems.
+My current research focuses on trustworthy AI, with a particular emphasis on developing principled and insightful machine learning algorithms to better understand and improve privacy and security in modern AI systems.

 Outside of work, I enjoy running, basketball, and hiking.
 I'm highly curiosity-driven and read widely in my free time.